dnf

 Default: true

-(optional object)
+install: (optional object)

 Section titled “install: (optional object)”No description provided…

-(optional array)
+packages: (optional array)

 Section titled “packages: (optional array)”List of RPM packages to install.

-Possible values: Unknown type
+Possible values: Unknown type, Unknown type

-(optional boolean)
+install-weak-deps: (optional boolean)

 Section titled “install-weak-deps: (optional boolean)”Whether to install weak dependencies.